 The curriculum for this course is provided by the National Safety Council, and includes videos and class participation.
 This is a six-hour course.

 Members of Oklahoma Farm Bureau who have their automobile insurance through Oklahoma Farm Bureau Insurance Company can receive an approximate 5% discount on their auto insurance upon completion of the course.
 Certification in the course lasts for three years.
 The cost of the course is $10 for OKFB members.
 Non-members pay the equivalent cost of a Farm Bureau membership in their county, with the option to become an OKFB member.

 The course can be provided to groups other than Farm Bureau members, upon request.

-All of the programs provided by the Safety Services Division are free of charge to the general public with the exception of the Defensive Driving Course.
+All of the programs provided by the Safety Services Division are free of charge to the general public with the exception of the Defensive Driving Course and ATV training course.